unil-lettres/etherpad/README.md

 ``cp example.env .env``

+You can replace the values if needed, but the default ones should work for local development.

+Please also make sure to copy & rename the **docker-compose.override.yml.dev** file to **docker-compose.override.yml**.

+`cp docker-compose.override.yml.dev docker-compose.override.yml`

-You can replace the values if needed, but the default ones should work.
+You can replace the values if needed, but the default ones should work for local development.

 ### Build & run